Porcupine Tree: Characteristics

 The music of Porcupine Tree is often described as melancholic.
 Wilson has stated music is a way for him to channel all his negative feelings, and "an exorcism of those elements within", finding it "easier to write songs about the negative side of the world than it is about the happy side of the world."
 In the Warszawa live radio broadcast album, before performing "Stop Swimming", Wilson can be heard saying "the saddest music is often the most beautiful."

 Porcupine Tree is an album-oriented band, making records where many songs are related to each other.
 Wilson has said: "The important thing with Porcupine Tree is that all our songs have a unique sound world that they inhabit.
 I don't like the idea of any song sounding like any other song.
 So most of the time it's a case of finding the sound world first whether it be a texture or a drum rhythm that sets you off on a certain musical path, or particular musical atmosphere, or flavour."
 For their recordings, the band has included mellotron, banjo, hammered dulcimer, and guimbri, among other instruments unusual for rock bands.

 Above all, Porcupine Tree's music has maintained a strong textural and experimental quality, often fusing many genres in a single track.
 The band's work is noted for its atmospheric nature, largely due to Barbieri's keyboard style and sound-processing abilities, and Wilson's cinematic scope, as a declared fan of American filmmaker David Lynch, whose films are renowned for their sonic content.
 "Very layered, very produced, very arranged and [with] complex arrangements" is the way Wilson describes the sound of the band.
 Apart from their regular edition, the albums Stupid Dream, Lightbulb Sun, In Absentia, Deadwing, Fear of a Blank Planet, and The Incident are available in DTS (5.1 Surround Sound) mix; this mixing technique has become a tradition for the band in recent years.

-The band's live performances have also been praised, with Music Radar placing them fourth in their list of "The 30 greatest live acts in the world today" in 2010.
+The band's live performances have also been praised, with MusicRadar placing them fourth in their list of "The 30 greatest live acts in the world today" in 2010.

 Porcupine Tree are often categorised as a progressive rock band.
 Although many listeners familiar with the group label them as such, Steven Wilson has been noted in the past to express a certain dislike for the use of the term "progressive" to refer to them.
-However, more recently, he made note that he has since become more relaxed toward the word considering it is becoming "a much broader term" as time passes.
+However, more recently, he made note that he has since become more relaxed toward the word considering it is becoming "a much broader term" as time passes, and explaining that to him progressive means "constantly evolving".
 He has frequently stated that he dislikes the press comparing Porcupine Tree with neo prog bands or citing them as 'the New Pink Floyd'.